jonnonz1/nz-statute-book/acts/public/1989/public-finance-act-1989.md

 ### 65T Directions relating to operation of Departmental Bank Accounts
 (1) The Minister or the Treasury may give directions on the terms and conditions under which a Departmental Bank Account must be operated.
-(2) However, in the case of an intelligence and security department, the power conferred by subsection (1) must be exercised only on a basis agreed between the Minister and the responsible Minister for that department.
+(2) However, in the case of an intelligence and security department, the power conferred by subsection (1) must be exercised only on a basis agreed between the Minister and the responsible Minister.

 **General**